Breast Implant FAQs

 I don’t like the results I got from another surgeon.
 Can you help?

-Dr. Carl Lentz and Dr. Ashley Lentz see many women for breast revision surgery to help them attain their initial cosmetic vision.
-They have extensive experience correcting complications like capsular contracture, as well as achieving symmetrical breast size and exchanging implant types.
-Their goal is to help you feel comfortable and confident about your body.
+Dr. Ashley K. Lentz sees many women for breast revision surgery to help them attain their initial cosmetic vision.
+She has extensive experience correcting complications like capsular contracture, as well as achieving symmetrical breast size and exchanging implant types.
+Her goal is to help you feel comfortable and confident about your body.